MiddleSchoolStudent/BotBrowser/README.md

    ```bash
    chromium-browser --no-sandbox --bot-profile="{path_of_}/chrome128-macarm.enc"
    ```

+   Or you can refer to the [demo](demo) to write the corresponding code with the help of CDP.

 4. Profile has an expiration time.
 Please contact me if you need the new profile: middleschoolstudent@mail.ru